 How will my baby ever chew lumps?
 He doesn’t even have teeth!

-Many mums worry about this but babies have quite hard gums which they’ll use to happily chomp away with.
+Many mums worry about this, but babies have quite hard gums which they’ll use to happily chomp away.
 They can manage soft lumps without too much trouble at all.

 My baby won’t accept any lumps at all.
-They gag when the texture is even slightly different.
+He/she gags when the texture is even slightly different.

-Babies need to learn how to control their mouth muscles in order to successfully chew food.
-So, they’re born with a ‘gag’ reflex, which prevents bits of food from being swallowed whole whilst he or she is still learning.
-Essentially, this reflex brings the food back up into the mouth for more chewing.
+In order to successfully chew food, babies need to learn how to control their mouth muscles.
+Handily enough, they’re born with a ‘gag’ reflex to help keep bits of food from being swallowed whole while they're still learning.
+It's not the same as choking or vomiting - essentially, this reflex brings the food back up into the mouth for more chewing.
+It can be unsettling when this happens, but it's not dangerous.
 Your baby may look to you for support, so try to stay calm and be full of praise and encouragement.

-If you do think that your baby is choking, then it is important to act quickly.
-There is excellent advice and a very good video on what to do if your baby is choking at the following link http://http//www.nhs.uk/conditions/pregnancy-and-baby/pages/helping-choking-baby.aspx
+If you do think your baby is choking, however, then it's important to act quickly.
+There's excellent advice and a very good video on what to do if your baby is choking at the following link: http://http//www.nhs.uk/conditions/pregnancy-and-baby/pages/helping-choking-baby.aspx

-When can I start offering finger foods and what should I offer?
+When can I start offering finger foods, and what should I give?